A criminal profile of the Gilgo Beach serial killer

 Due to work and family life, he only had certain windows of opportunity.

-The Long Island serial killer went from dismembering his victims and dumping their remains at separate locations to dumping their entire bodies in burlap at one location on Gilgo Beach.
+The killer went from dismembering his victims and dumping their remains at separate locations to dumping their entire bodies whole at one location on Gilgo Beach.

-He also started to target sex workers who were advertising their services on Craigslist instead of women who engaged in street prostitution.
+He also started to target sex workers who were advertising their services on Craigslist instead of women who worked on the street.

 This change in M.O. occurred during the murder of Maureen Brainard-Barnes in July of 2007.